deepanshs/csdmpy/docs/source/CSD_model.rst

 object-oriented file-serialization format utilized in writing the CSD model to the file.
-Out of numerous file serialization formats, XML, JSON, property list, we adopt the data-exchange oriented JSON (JavaScript Object Notation) file- serialization format because it is `human readable`, if properly organized, and `easily integrable` with any number of programming languages and field related application-software.
+Out of numerous file serialization formats, XML, JSON, property list, we adopt the data-exchange oriented JSON (JavaScript Object Notation) file- serialization format because it is `human readable` if properly organized and `easily integrable` with any number of programming languages and field related application-software.

 The serialization file names are designated with two possible extensions: .csdf and .csdfe, the acronyms for Core Scientific Dataset Format and Core Scientific Dataset Format External.
-When all data values are stored within the file, then the .csdf file extension is used, otherwise, the file is serialized with a .csdfe extension.
+When all data values are stored within the serialized file, a `.csdf` file extension is used otherwise a `.csdfe` file extension.
 This difference in extensions is intended to alert the end user to a possible risk of failure if the external data file is inaccessible when deserializing a file with the .csdfe file extensions.